telerik/kendo-ui-core/docs/AngularJS/introduction.md

 > * If any of the defined attribute options are `undefined`, the widget will not initialize.
 For example, if the NumericTextBox `k-max` attribute points to a `$scope.maxNumber` field which is `undefined`, it will not initialize.
 > * If the attributes match the widget options, Kendo UI bindings parse them without prefixes.
 For example, the HTML5 `placeholder` attribute defined in the NumericTextBox element will be parsed as an Angular expression, because the widget has a `placeholder` option.
 Because of this built-in functionality, ensure that the attribute has a valid Angular expression or a valid string value, rendered between `'` (single quote) characters.

-#### Set Options as Attributes in AngularJS
+#### Setting Options as Attributes

-The example below demonstrates an important detail&mdash;the `'Increment'` and `'Decrement'` strings are quoted inside the attribute values.
+The following example demonstrates an important detail&mdash;the `'Increment'` and `'Decrement'` strings are quoted inside the attribute values.
 Without the single quote inside they are interpreted as variable names and AngularJS-Kendo UI will look for the `$scope.Increment` and `$scope.Decrement` variables.
 The omission of the quotes is a common error&mdash;that is why AngularJS-Kendo UI emit a warning in the JS console whenever such variables are not found.

 ###### Example